turingschool/lesson_plans/ruby_02-web_applications_with_ruby/authorization.markdown

                        uniqueness: true
 ```

 * Ok.
 Let's start with a test for admin functionality.
-Let's assume that there are categories in this application, and only an admin should be able to access the category index.
+Our client has asked for categories in this application, and only an admin should be able to access the category index.
+Let's start with a test.

 ```
 $ touch test/integration/admin_categories_test.rb